MEGlr/Software-As-A-Service-Project/README.md

 # Software Engineering

-This repo contains the python notebooks for the lab exercises of the course "Software Engineering", which is part of the ECE-NTUA undergraduate program (7nth semester).
+This repo contains the code for the semester project of the course "Software Engineering", which is part of the ECE-NTUA undergraduate program (7nth semester).

 Course Description